 In general, moderate watering, during the growing period which runs from March to August, is slightly more like winter.
 You can allow the soil to dry out before watering again.
 However, do not leave the roots in the water, causing root rot.

 If the pot is provided (or you provide it yourself) from a substrate and a water meter, watering is easy!
 On arrival, there is little water, fill the pot slowly with water (sometimes wait) and you will see that the meter goes up automatically.
 All you have to do is keep an eye on this meter.
-If you go on vacation, you can fill the pot almost half full (this is what you see at the meter that ends up above its maximum) and you can rest 3 weeks away.
-In addition, it does not matter if the plants do not get too much and get water too fast.
+If you go on vacation, you can fill the pot almost half full (this is what you see at the meter that will end up above its maximum) and you can rest 3 weeks away.
+In addition, it does not matter if the plants do not get too much and water too fast.
 The substrate absorbs the water, so if the water meter is underneath the substrate is still moist, but there is no water left underneath the pot.
 The plant still has enough space for 4 summer days.

 Spray the Fatsia Japonica occasionally to remove dust from the leaves and prevent pests.
 Spraying also promotes the quality and decorative value of the room plant.